Recommended age group: 11–14

 The Olympic and Paralympic Games is a moment to shine for many different kinds of people - not just national athletes but also local 'heroes', such as Torchbearers, volunteers and young ambassadors.
 The following activities will support students in looking back at the success of the London 2012 Olympic and Paralympic Games, and looking forward to future Games.

 - In small groups, ask students to reflect on and discuss some of our Team GB and ParalympicsGB athletes, their amazing achievements, memorable moments and how they have shown the Olympic Value of Excellence and the Paralympic Value of Determination.
+See our athlete profiles for inspiration.
 You could widen the discussions to include the involvement of other people in other roles, such as lighting the cauldron, being Torchbearers and the Games Makers - the 'unsung heroes'.

 - In groups, give students a blank piece of A3 paper and the mind map activity sheet below, to help them create a mind map around the topic of heroes.